Lead Opinion

 “If the character or situation of the property is such that the taking of actual possession is impracticable, the marshal or other person executing the process shall affix a copy thereof to the property in a conspicuous place and leave a copy of the complaint and process with the person having possession or the person’s agent.”
 Rule E(4)(b), Supplemental Rules for Certain Admiralty and Maritime Claims.

 See also United States v.
-TWP 17 R 4, Certain Real Property in Maine, 970 F. 2d 984, 986, and n.
-4 (CA1 1992).
+TWP 17 R 4, Certain Real Property in Maine,

-In the usual case, the Government thus has various means, short of seizure, to protect its legitimate interests in forfeitable real property.
+In the usual case, the Government thus has various means, short of seizure, to protect its legitimate interests in forfeit-able real property.
 There is no reason to take the additional step of asserting control over the property without first affording notice and an adversary hearing.

-Requiring the Government to postpone seizure until after an adversary hearing creates no significаnt administrative burden.
+Requiring the Government to postpone seizure until after an adversary hearing creates no significant administrative burden.
 A claimant is already entitled to an adversary hearing before a final judgment of forfeiture.
-No extra hearing would be required in the typical case, since the Government can wait until after the forfeiture judgment to seize the property.
+No extra hearing would be required in the typical case, since the Government can wait until after the forfеiture judgment to seize the property.
 From an administrative standpoint it makes little difference whether that hearing is held before or after the seizure.
 And any harm that results from delay is minimal in comparison to the injury occasioned by erroneous seizure.

 C

 It is true that, in cases decided over a century ago, we permitted the ex parte seizure of real property when the Government was collecting debts or revenue.
 See, e. g., Springer v.
-United States, 102 U. S. 586, 593-594 (1881); Murray‘s Lessee v.
-Hoboken Land & Improvement Co., 18 How.
-272 (1856).
-Without revisiting these cases, it suffices to say that their apparent rationale-like that for allowing summary seizures during wartime, see Stoehr v.
-Wallace, 255
+United States,

 A like rationale justified the ex parte seizure of tax-delinquent distilleries in the late 19th century, see, e. g., United States v.
-Stowell, 133 U. S. 1 (1890); Dobbins‘s Distillery v.
-United States, 96 U. S. 395 (1878), since before passage of the
+Stowell,

 Similar provisions remain in force today.
-The current Internal Revenue Code prohibits the Government from levying upon a deficient taxpayer‘s property without first affording the taxpayer notice and an opportunity for a hearing, unless exigent circumstances indicate that delay will jeopardize the collection of taxes due.
-See
+The current Internal Revenue Code prohibits the Government from levying upon a deficient taxpayer’s property without first affording the taxpayer notice and an opportunity for a hearing, unless exigent circumstances indicate that delay will jeopardize the collection of taxes due.
+See 26 U. S. C. §§6212, 6213, 6851, 6861.

-Just as the urgencies that justified summary seizure of property in the 19th century had dissipated by the time of Phillips, neither is there a plausible claim of urgency today to justify the summary seizure of real property under
+Just as the urgencies that justified summary seizure of property in the 19th century had dissipated by the time of Phillips, neither is there a plausible claim of urgency today to justify the summary seizure of real property under § 881(a)(7).
+Although the Government relies to some extent on forfeitures as a means of defraying law enforcement expenses, it does not, and we think could not, justify the prehearing seizure of forfeitable real property as necessary for the protection of its revenues.

 D